FK83/forecastcalibration/readme.md

 ## Calibration plot

 Here we visualize the entropy test results for the simulated data.
-The plot is in the same style as Figures X, Y and Z in the paper.
+The plot is in the same style as Figure 2 in the paper.

 ``` r
 # load ggplot2 package